Being on the receiving end of a Gazette notice will lead to your company being struck off Companies House and ceasing to legally exist.

-What should I do if my company has been served a first Gazette notice for compulsory strike off?
+Company has been served a first Gazette notice

 In order for you to deal with a notice for compulsory strike off, you’ll need to be aware of exactly what your future plans are for your business venture.
 If you would be happy seeing the company closed down because it no longer serves a purpose to you, then you can simply allow it to run its course.
 Nonetheless, you should be mindful that the strike off application may well be opposed to if your limited company has outstanding debts or liabilities.